 At St Barnabas and St Paul's Primary School, we know how important it is for teachers and parents to work together to give your child the best start.
 Reading together at home is one of the easiest but most important ways in which you can help your child.
 To support your child in becoming an effective and confident reader we hope to work with you to develop their knowledge of phonics (letter sounds) to enable them to decode different words they may come across.
 At the start of every academic year, each Reception and Keystage 1 class engages in daily phonics teaching sessions.

 At St Barnabas and St Paul's we follow the Government guidance with regards to 6 phases of phonics teaching.
 This six phase teaching programme focuses on high quality phonic work.
 The Intention is to “…equip children who are 5 with the phonic knowledge and skills they need to become fluent readers by the age of 7.”
-By the end of Year Two children should have completed phase 6.
-Which phase the children should be working on is assessed by the teacher, and appropriate teaching is planned for.
+By the end of Year Two, children should have completed Phase 6.
+Class teachers assess which phase each child should be working on and then appropriate teaching is planned and delivered accordingly.